How to Improve Memory Retention: Simple, Science-Backed Tips That Actually Work

 Scaling Up and Staying Organized

 Once you nail a simple list, you can use this for almost anything—key points for a presentation, a string of historical dates, or complex scientific formulas.
-For even more creative ways to build these mental hooks, you could explore something like a mnemonic maker with letters to add another tool to your memory arsenal.
+For even more creative ways to build these mental hooks, you could explore something like a to add another tool to your memory arsenal.

 When you start working with more complex topics, it helps to have a way to keep things straight.
 Zemith's Whiteboard is perfect for this.
 You can actually draw out the floor plan of your palace, drop text boxes at each location, and even paste in images to help cement those bizarre scenes in your mind.
 It makes the whole process feel more concrete and gives you a visual map for your mental journeys.